 What SXSW Means for Austin Tourism

-SXSW is more than a cultural event.
-It helps fill hotels, boosts restaurant traffic, and drives visitor spending across entertainment, transportation, and retail.
+SXSW is more than a major cultural gathering.
+It is a critical macroeconomic engine that helps fill hotel rooms, boosts restaurant foot traffic and drives significant consumer spending across local entertainment, retail, and transportation sectors.

 How Rankings Affect Tourism Perception